Stephane-D/SGDK/readme.txt

 SGDK is an open and free development kit for the Sega Megadrive.
 It contains the development library itself (sources included) and some custom tools used to compile resources.
 SGDK uses the GCC compiler (m68k-elf target) and libgcc to generate ROM image.
-Binaries (GCC 6.3) are provided for Windows OS for convenience but you need to install it by yourself for other systems.
+Binaries (GCC 6.3) are provided for Windows OS for convenience but you need to install it by yourself for others operating systems.
 Note that SGDK also requires Java (custom tools use it) so you need to have Java JRE installed on your system: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html